 ABOUT THE HOIST

-Make sure you have and regularly inspect the lifting points on your boat.
-It is not a toy and is never to lift people.
-If you have never used one, ask for help.
+A featured amenity at Wet Pants is our electric hoist!
+Our hoist allows small sailboats to go from trailer to the water in minutes, with minimal effort.
+Make sure you have and regularly inspect the lifting points on your boat and the condition of your bridle.
+The hoist is not a toy and is never to lift people.
+If you have never used the hoist, please ask any member for help.

 The location of a boat in the Dry Sail area is set by the Rear Commodore and is determined by the following factors: